About the ASRG

 The annual Architecture Student Research Grant (ASRG), initiated by the Class of 2013, provides a unique opportunity for student research projects.
 The Architecture Student Research Grant in 2017 calls for projects that push the boundaries and possibilities of the discipline of architecture.
 Successful propositions will discover new forms and methods of working, making, and representing.

-The 2017 ASRG program will award three winning projects of up to $1,500 each.
-Starting this year, the Grant will be funded through the Architecture Program Chair's office and through the generous gift of alumni Adam Smith and Lisa Sauve of Synecdoche, Ann Arbor.
+The 2017 ASRG program awarded three winning projects of up to $1,500 each.
+Starting in 2017, the Grant is funded through the Architecture Program Chair's office and through the generous gift of alumni Adam Smith and Lisa Sauve of Synecdoche, Ann Arbor.

 All Bachelor of Science, Master of Architecture, or Doctoral Students in the Architecture Program at Taubman College who are currently enrolled and continuing in the 2017 - 2018 year are eligible to apply.
 Students can include team members from other disciplines, as well as from different stages of education (e.g. an undergrad / grad team).
 Solo proposals will be accepted.
 At least one team member must be from Taubman College.